Aynsley Pears: Middlesbrough

 On 17 January 2018, Pears was loaned out to Darlington, first for one month, then again for the remainder of the season.
 He would make a total of 16 appearances for the National League North side, keeping 5 clean sheets in his first 9 games.

 On 27 July 2018, Pears joined Gateshead on a season-long loan.
 He would go on to make a total of 45 appearances, keeping 12 clean sheets and netting the club's Player's Player of the Year award at the season's close.

 Following this previous campaign, Pears made his debut for parent club Middlesbrough in a 2–2 draw with Crewe Alexandra in the EFL Cup, which Crewe won 4–2 on penalties.
 In total, Pears made 25 competitive appearances for Middlesbrough before departing for fellow Championship side Blackburn Rovers.

 Blackburn Rovers

-On 16 October 2020, Pears joined EFL Championship club Blackburn Rovers for an undisclosed fee, signing a four-year-deal with the Lancashire outfit.
+On 16 October 2020, Pears joined EFL Championship club Blackburn Rovers for an undisclosed fee, signing a four-year deal with the Lancashire outfit.
 It saw Pears end his 13-year association with Middlesbrough, although the move saw Pears link-up with former Boro manager Tony Mowbray and academy teammate Harry Chapman once again.

 On 27 October, Pears made his debut for his new side, a game which saw Blackburn record a 4–2 defeat against Championship league leaders Reading.

+On 1 October 2023, Pears had to be substituted off having sustained an injury to his foot following a collision with Jamie Vardy in Blackburn's 4–1 defeat at home against Leicester City.
+He was replaced by debutant Leopold Wahlstedt.